 When served a half duck or chicken, use your knife and fork to cut the wing and leg away from the breast before you start eating any of the meat.

-Table Manners Tip #107 - Holding a Wineglass
+Table Manners Tip #107 - Using a Finger Bowl

-Table Manners Tip #108 - Declined Credit Card
+Table Manners Tip #108 - Cheese in a Restaurant